joeaguilar/Tabitha/README.md

 Click the "Load unpacked" button and navigate to where you have the extension downloaded and select it.
 Ensure it is loaded by toggling the extension on.

 Note: The extension now uses the VT323.
 I cant just include somebody else's font in this repo so I'll include the instructions to add the font.

-	You can get the font here: https://fonts.google.com/specimen/VT323 Download and unpack the font and make it so that there is a folder called VT323 with the OFL.txt and the VT323-Regular.tff inside that folder.
+	You can get the font here: https://fonts.google.com/specimen/VT323

+	Download and unpack the font and make it so that there is a folder called VT323 with the OFL.txt and the VT323-Regular.tff inside that folder.

+This repo now includes icons from [iconoir](https://iconoir.com/) and the can be found here [license here](https://github.com/iconoir-icons/iconoir/blob/main/LICENSE).

+# Start <-
+Move the tab to the start
 # -
 Move the tab backwards
 # +
 Move the tab forwards

-# start
-Move the tab to the start

-# end
+# End ->
 Move the tab to the end

 # Disrcard All